 Subject description: This unit is designed for those who have a high level of interest in developing their understanding of the fitness and strength industry.
-Students participate in a range of fitness & strength activities leading to the development by students of individual conditioning and training programs.
-Students undertake theoretical studies in Fitness Components, Training Methods & Principals, Biomechanics, Anatomy and Motor Learning.
-All units prepare students for the General Subject - Physical Education as well as the VET Certificate II in Health; Certificate II in Sport & Recreation (Rugby League); and Certificate III in Fitness courses.
+Students participate in a range of fitness and strength activities leading to the development by students of individual conditioning and training programs.
+Students undertake theoretical studies in Fitness Components, Training Methods and Principals, Biomechanics, Anatomy and Motor Learning.
+All units prepare students for the General Subject - Physical Education as well as the VET Certificate III in Health Services Assistance; Certificate II in Sport and Recreation (Rugby League); and Certificate III in Fitness courses.
+Fitness and Strength is offered in Semester 2; therefore, it is recommended that students have completed Health and Physical Education in Semester 1 in order to be adequately prepared for this course.

-Learning experiences: Students participate in individual, peer and small group fitness & strength training sessions.
+Learning experiences: Students participate in individual, peer and small group fitness and strength training sessions.
 Students develop individual training programs and complete associated WH&S administrative tasks.
 Maintenance of equipment and hygiene procedures are integrated into all elements of the course.

 Why Study Fitness and Strength?

 The health, fitness and strength industry is one of the fastest growing employment sectors in Australia.
 Every year there are new and creative ways to engage with fitness and strength training and in this course, you will gain significant practical experience with the most current and up to date industry practices.
 Moreover, this course will provide you with a base level of knowledge that will allow you to springboard into further study of numerous health areas.